COMPOSITES IN CONSTRUCTION

 Production process consists of three steps:

-In this step PAN is stretched and oxidized at 200-2200 C under tension.
+- Stabilisation :- In this step PAN is stretched and oxidised at 200-2200 C under tension.

 Aramids are aromatic polyamides and used in aerospace as well as bullet proof jackets because it has greater impact strength.